' Abstract

 ' questionnaire, regarding specific national/patriotic/historical/cultural type questions).

-control group- all Ss take the same questionnaire in English, with no special
+D) the control group- all Ss take the same questionnaire in English, with no special

 ' questions or testing environment.